rsdoiel/rsdoiel.github.io/blog/2020/09/29/Software-Tools-1.md

 The program "copyprog.pas" is shown on [page 9](https://archive.org/details/softwaretoolsinp00kern/page/9/mode/1up).
 It introduces both the copy procedure described in the preceding pages as well as complete program.
-This "Copy" program functions like POSIX "cat" without command line parameters.
+The program functions like POSIX "cat" without command line parameters.
 It reads from standard input and writes to standard out.
 The body of the pascal program invokes a procedure called [copy](https://archive.org/details/softwaretoolsinp00kern/page/8/mode/1up)